 Ginger-garlic– These two are the main ingredients for flavoring this dal.
 Use freshly minced ginger garlic if possible ele you can ginger garlic paste too.

-Drain, add fresh water and pressure cook with a pinch of salt for 12 whistles or 20-25 minutes in medium high heat.
-The dal should get cooked really well here.
+Drain and rinse thoroughly.
+Add the soaked lentils to a pressure cooker and pour 4 cups water to it.
+Also a pinch of salt and pressure cook for 18- 22 whistles in medium heat The dal should get cooked really well here.
 Once done, try mashing the few lentils with your fingers.
 If the dal is not well cooked, add 1 cup or 2 cups of water and pressure cook for 5-6 more minutes.

 Once the pressure is released, mash the dal well, add 1 cup water and simmer for around 30 minutes or until we prepare the masala.

 To make masala for dal makhani heat 4 tablespoons butter over medium heat in a heavy pan.
 Add cumin seeds and let splutter.